cao20/OpenDA/contributing.md

 ## Repository structure

 As a general rule all code changes are first committed to a branch.
-These branches are usually personal, so you can work here in your without interference of other developments.
+These branches are usually personal, so you can work here in your branch without interference of other developments.
 There are a few special branches, with the name master or starting with release.
 These names are reserved and should not be used for development.

 ## Step by step